reticula-network/reticula-python/docs/examples/isotropic.rst

    :language: python
    :linenos:

-This, after doing a lot of processing, produces a figure that looks like this, minus the axis labels and other niceties:
+This script, after doing a lot of computation, produces a figure that looks like this, minus the axis labels and other niceties:

 .. figure:: isotropic.svg
    :alt: A line plot with x axis between 0 to 2e-6 labelled "edge probability